What your art teacher did not tell you....

 It was fully confirmed in my studio.
 Drawing from a model, I usually use a low table.
 After finishing the drawing done in ink and oriental brush I lay it down on floor to look at it, happy or horrified.

 I put a drawing on the floor and starred at it in disbelief.
 This was the first time I really saw it - it was done in a trance o sort.
-I understood perfectly then the advice the Zen master gave to the pupil; (Zen in the Art of Archery by Eugene Herrigel)
+I understood perfectly then the advice the Zen Master gave to the pupil; (Zen in the Art of Archery by Eugene Herrigel)

-Knock the arrow;
+Nock the arrow;

 Draw; - but